r00k/microconf-talk/notes.md

   - V4
   - Customer research
   - Numbers
-    - 54% earning from digital product / 46% not
-      - Of those, 48% less than $1k/mo, 59% less than $3k/mo
-      - Fairly new at this: 59% less than 0-2 years
-      - Going to try to help both groups
     - 74% / 26% of you pronounce gif incorrectly
       - Median earnings of businesses started by people that do is twice as high
       - Median age of all respondants is 40, but jif is 36
       - Not statisticologist, jif makes you younger and richer
+    - 54% earning from digital product / 46% not
+      - Of those, 48% less than $1k/mo, 59% less than $3k/mo
+      - Fairly new at this: 59% less than 0-2 years
+    - Going to share more info from survey later in talk
+  - Going to try to help both of you

 (Got here after 9.5 min total)